A Domain Specific Language for Testing Consensus Implementations: unit tests

-Conditions and actions can only retrieve messages from the \texttt{MessagePool}.
-Conditions and actions should use the key-value store in \texttt{Context} to record auxiliary state information.
-For example, to reorder messages, filters can store the message temporarily in the auxiliary state.
-Apart from storing message, the auxiliary state can be used to keep count of the number of messages/events of a specific type.
-We define \texttt{MessageSet} and \texttt{Count} primitives to represent data stored in the auxiliary state.
-The primitives are necessary to introduce message replay faults or constrain the number of messages to be delivered.
-Figure~\ref{fig:semantics_filter} illustrates an invocation of a filter within the \texttt{PCTStrategyWithTestCase.Step} function.
+Internally, we define \texttt{TestCase.Step} which is the concrete implementation of \textsc{Monitor} step defined in Section~\ref{system_model} and represented in Figure~\ref{fig:transition_monitor}. \texttt{TestCase.Step} is invoked for every event in the \texttt{EventQueue} along with a \texttt{Context} object.
+The \texttt{Context} object is the concrete implementation of a monitor state $s \in \monitorStates$.
+Similarly, \texttt{Strategy.Step} implements zero or more invocations of the \textsc{Network-NB} transition rule.
+The number of invocations is determined by the number of messages the underlying randomised algorithm marks for delivery.
+Figure~\ref{fig:semantics_filter} illustrates the combined semantics.
 For each event from the \texttt{EventQueue}, we execute the filters similar to a switch case.
 We check the conditions in the sequential order of the filters and invoke the corresponding actions when a filter condition returns true.
-When none of the filter conditions match, the event is passed to PCTCP.
-Additionally, we deliver messages scheduled by PCTCP at each step.
+When none of the filter conditions match, the event is passed to the random exploration algorithm.
+Additionally, we deliver messages scheduled by the random exploration algorithm at each step.
+At the same time, the state machine takes a step for every event.
+If at the end of the iteration, the state machine is in an accepting state then we consider that iteration of the unit test to be a success and fail otherwise.
+The state machine is reset to the initial state at the start of every iteration.